 To make these cupcakes, start by mixing the dry ingredients - the flour, sugar, salt, baking powder, and poppyseeds - in a medium sized bowl.
 Once it's all whisked together, set it aside.

-Then, in a larger bowl, beat together the yogurt, milk, lemon juice, lemon zest, olive oil, egg, and vanilla extract.
+Then, in another mixing bowl, beat together the yogurt, milk, lemon juice, lemon zest, olive oil, egg, and vanilla extract.
 This will look like goop, bare with me here.

-Add the dry ingredients into the larger bowl with the wet ingredients.
+Add the wet ingredients into the larger bowl with the dry ingredients.
 Fold the dry ingredients into the wet ingredients with a rubber spatula.
 Only mix it until just combined, don't over mix the batter otherwise the cupcakes will be really dense.
 The texture will be a little more towards the runny side, but it should still be a little thick.

 Line a muffin pan with cupcake liners.
 Fill them about ¾ of the way up.
 Give the pan a bang on a flat surface so that it releases any trapped air bubbles.